 It’s still not fast.
 We have a solar kiln that we are bringing up to its maximum efficiency with improved insulation and airflow, but it will only be really effective in the warm months.
 We recently bought a Nyle Systems electric kiln unit, which is effective year-round, but it will still take between 4 and 6 weeks to dry 2” hardwood planks, and more time for dense species like walnut.

 The key to quality is a balance between heat, humidity, airflow and time.
 Too hot and too fast results in checking, warping and case hardening that can completely ruin a glorious log.
 We’ve opted for slower drying times to create a product we can be proud of.
 Future plans include a more-sophisticated system that can speed up the process without sacrificing quality.

 Our live edge slabs are ideal for...

-- deep windowsills in an adobe or masonry house
+- deep windowsills in adobe or masonry homes

 - banco seats